 \end{proposition}

 The proof of Proposition~\ref{pr:robust_IOP} can be found in Appendix \ref{app:prop:robust_IOP}.
-We remark that the closed-responses $\bm{\Phi}$ appearing in \eqref{prob:robust_IOP}, \eqref{eq:constraints_delta1} and \eqref{eq:constraints_delta2} are associated with the $\emph{true}$ impulse response, whereas the closed-loop responses $\hatbm{\Phi}$ appearing in \eqref{eq:constraints_hatPhi1}, \eqref{eq:constraints_hatPhi2} and \eqref{eq:constraints_hatPhi3} are associated with the \emph{estimated} impulse response.
-This is because, while we are interested in minimizing the cost and satisfying the safety constraints for the \emph{real} system, we can only parametrize the closed-loop responses for the approximate system.
+We remark that the closed-loop responses $\bm{\Phi}$ appearing in \eqref{prob:robust_IOP}, \eqref{eq:constraints_delta1} and \eqref{eq:constraints_delta2} are associated with the $\emph{true}$ impulse response, whereas the closed-loop responses $\hatbm{\Phi}$ appearing in \eqref{eq:constraints_hatPhi1} and \eqref{eq:constraints_hatPhi3} are associated with the \emph{estimated} impulse response.
+This is because, while we are interested in minimizing the cost and satisfying the safety constraints for the \emph{real} system, we can only parametrize the closed-loop responses for the identified system.

-The robust optimization problem \eqref{prob:robust_IOP} is highly non-convex in the cost and in the constraints because $\bm{\Phi}$ is a nonlinear function of the matrix variables $\hatbm{\Phi}$, $\bm{\Delta}$ and $\bm{\delta}$.
+The robust optimization problem \eqref{prob:robust_IOP} is non-convex in the cost and in the constraints because $\bm{\Phi}$ is a nonlinear function of the matrix variables $\hatbm{\Phi}$ and $\bm{\Delta}$.
 Therefore, it is challenging to find a feasible solution, let alone the optimal one.
 We note that, for the case of open-loop control policies, one may use constraint-tightening approaches such as those of \cite{tanaskovic2014adaptive,terzi2019learning}.
 In this work, we propose an analysis that compares feedback control policies.
 Specifically, we derive suboptimality guarantees with respect to the optimal model-based linear feedback policy as a function of the model mismatch level.